 The best way to dress for hiking is to wear layers.
 This way if it gets too warm you can remove a layer and likewise add a layer if too cold.
 If you are going uphill, you will feel warm and likewise downhill sections can make you feel cooler.
 For summer walking (May to September) we regard as essential that you bring the following items.
 1) Waterproof Jacket 2) Waterproof hiking boots 3) Comfortable hiking socks 4) Non cotton base layer 5) Lightweight hiking trousers (Not Jeans) 6) Fleece .
-We recommend that you also consider taking the following: 1) Water Bottle 2) Waterproof trousers 3) Gators 4) Hiking Poles 5) Whistle 6) Personal First Aid Kit 7) Sunscreen 8) Insect Repellent
+We recommend that you also consider taking the following: 1) Water Bottle 2) Waterproof trousers 3) Gators 4) Hiking Poles 5) Whistle 6) Personal First Aid Kit 7) Sunscreen 8) Insect Repellent .
+Note we can provide hiking poles if this an easier option for you

 In a word, great!
 We take great pride in seeking out the nicest and most interesting guesthouses along our walking routes.
 We only use guesthouses that are in a good location near to the walks, have warm friendly owners and have a high standard of comfort.
 All bedrooms are en-suite unless otherwise indicated.
-We are proud to use the most interesting and most comfortable guesthouses on our holidays.
-You can see some photographs of our guesthouses here.

 To reserve your walking holiday, we require a 20% deposit which is non-refundable.
 However, if you need to cancel your holiday the following refunds apply.
 If you cancel up to four weeks before your holiday, only the deposit is forfeited.
 If you cancel between 2-4 weeks before your holiday, you receive a 50% refund.
 If you cancel within 2 weeks of your holiday no refund is possible.
 As insurance is compulsory, your travel insurance should be able to refund you and we would be happy to supply any documentation required for your claim.